URS Corporation: Projects

 In the United Kingdom, a URS-led team was responsible for management and operation services at the Sellafield nuclear complex, including commercial operations, waste management, support services, decontamination and decommissioning, and new construction projects.
 Sellafield is one of the largest and most complex nuclear sites in the U.K., storing and treating nuclear waste from both the U.K.'s military and civil nuclear programs.
 URS lost this contract in January 2015.

-URS provided comprehensive project and construction management services for the reconstruction of the UCLA Ronald Reagan Medical Center, the largest building project ever undertaken by the University of California.
+URS provided comprehensive project and construction management services for the reconstruction of the Ronald Reagan UCLA Medical Center, the largest building project ever undertaken by the University of California.

 URS was the contractor for the Port Washington Generating Station in Wisconsin, an 1100 MW combined-cycle power plant, which was recognized by Power Magazine as one of its top plants of 2008.
 URS also helped build the state-of-the-art Holcim cement manufacturing plant in Missouri, one of the largest cement manufacturing facilities in the world.

+I-35W bridge

 The I-35W bridge in Minneapolis collapsed in August 2007, killing 13 people and injuring 145.
-In 2003, URS had been retained by the Minnesota Department of Transportation to conduct a fatigue evaluation and a redundancy analysis of the bridge.
+In 2003, URS was retained by the Minnesota Department of Transportation to conduct a fatigue evaluation and a redundancy analysis of the bridge.
 Lawsuits filed in 2008 and 2009 cite the company with negligence.
-In 2010, these lawsuits were settled out of court without the admission of negligence or wrongdoing on the part of URS.
+In 2010, these lawsuits were settled out of court without an admission of negligence or wrongdoing on the part of URS.

 In November 2008, the National Transportation Safety Board determined the probable cause of the collapse of the I-35W bridge was "inadequate load capacity, due to a design error by Sverdrup & Parcel and Associates, Inc., of the gusset plates at the U10 nodes, which failed under a combination of (1) substantial increases in the weight of the bridge, which resulted from previous modifications, and (2) the traffic and concentrated construction loads on the bridge on the day of the accident."
 URS was not involved in the work being conducted on the bridge at the time of the collapse or in the design of the bridge.